 Flood Investigation and Risk Assessment is a core business for Water Technology.
-With flood specialists in our Melbourne, Brisbane and regional offices having completed investigations in all parts of Australia, we provide an unparalleled depth of experience in this field.
+Our flood specialists have completed investigations in all parts of Australia, we provide an unparalleled depth of experience in this field.
 We provide a full range of flood investigation and risk assessment services for government and private clients at regional, township and site specific scales.

 Key skills that distinguish our team include developing and extracting flood intelligence from flood investigations, data analysis and preparation of maps, community awareness brochures, property specific flood charts and total flood warning systems for emergency management.